oroinc/documentation/book/data_api.rst

 To start using the API, a user should take a few preliminary steps:

--  Ensure that the application is installed correctly;
+-  Ensure that the application is installed correctly.
--  Generate API Token for the user.
-To do that, navigate to the ``Profile page`` of your user. ``My User`` link is available in the dropdown menu in the top right corner or via a direct link (e.g. http://localhost.com/user/profile/view).
+-  Generate an API token for a user:
+-  To do that, navigate to the ``Profile page`` of your user. ``My User`` link is available in the dropdown menu in the top right corner or via a direct link (e.g. http://localhost.com/user/profile/view).
 In case you want to generate ``API Key`` for any other user in the system, open ``Users grid`` (System->User Management->Users), find the user who needs an API key and open its view page by clicking on the grid row or ``View`` from the ellipsis menu.